Assassination of Andriy Parubiy

-Andriy Parubiy, a Ukrainian politician, was shot and killed in Lviv, Ukraine, on 30 August 2025.
+Andriy Parubiy, a Ukrainian politician, was shot dead in Lviv, Ukraine, on 30 August 2025 at age 54.
 The attack occurred at around 10:35 am EEST on Yefremov Street.
 A suspect had been arrested in Khmelnytskyi Oblast by 1 September.

 Assassination

 CCTV footage of the shooting shows a gunman disguised as a delivery driver and carrying a yellow Glovo delivery bag, approach Parubiy from behind on the street.
-The suspect fired seven to eight rounds at Parubiy before fleeing on a e-bike.
+The suspect fired seven to eight rounds at Parubiy before fleeing on an e-bike.
 Lviv journalist Mykola Saveliev reported that the shooter likely used a Makarov pistol, and four of the multiple bullets hit Parubiy.
 The assassin had been staking out a neighboring building for several days before the killing.

 Member of the Ukrainian Parliament Volodymyr Ariev stated that six months before the assassination, Parubiy asked for state security to be provided and that his request was declined.
 The State Security Administration responded, stating that Parubiy did not qualify for protection under the rules for providing security protection for former officials.

 Suspect

-The suspect has been identified as Mykhailo Stselnikov, a 52-year-old resident of Lviv.
+The suspect was identified as Mykhailo Stselnikov, a 52-year-old resident of Lviv.
 His former wife, Olena Cherninka, stated that their son had a serious conflict with his father when the son joined the armed forces.
 At the start of the Russian invasion, Stselnikov's son served in the same unit as Andriy Parubiy.
 The suspect visited the same gym as Parubiy.

 According to an investigation by Telebachennia Toronto, Stselnikov had a history of pro-Russian activity online, accusing Ukraine of being behind the Kramatorsk railway station attack and questioning the Bucha massacre.
-The discovered social media posts and messages included an attempt to share information with the Russian side, support for the killer of Demyan Hanul, comments about Ukrainian politicians including Parubiy, and a request for advice on whether Stselnikov could leverage his son's disappearance to leave Ukraine.
+The discovered social media posts and messages included an attempt to share information with the Russian side, support for the killer of Demyan Hanul, comments about Ukrainian politicians including Parubiy, and a request for advice on whether Stselnikov could leverage his son's disappearance on the front to leave Ukraine.